OpenMendel/MendelIHT.jl/docs/src/man/math.md

 ```
 where $\bf x$ is sample $i$'s $p$-dimensional vector of *covariates* (genotypes + other fixed effects), $\boldsymbol \beta$ is a $p$-dimensional regression coefficients, $g$ is a non-linear *inverse-link* function, $y_i$ is sample $i$'s phenotype value, and $\mu_i$ is the *average predicted value* of $y_i$ given $\bf x$.

 The full design matrix ${\bf X}_{n \times p}$ and phenotypes ${\bf y}_{n \times 1}$ are observed.
+The distribution of $\bf y$ and the inverse link $g$ are chosen before fitting.
 The regression coefficients $\boldsymbol \beta$ are not observed and are estimated by *maximum likelihood* methods, traditionally via iteratively reweighted least squares (IRLS).
 For high dimensional problems where $n < p$, we substitute iterative hard thresholding in place of IRLS.

 GLMs offer a natural way to model common non-continuous phenotypes.
 For instance, logistic regression for binary phenotypes and Poisson regression for integer valued phenotypes are special cases under the GLM framework.
-Of course, when $g(\alpha) = \alpha,$ we get standard linear regression used for Gaussian phenotypes.
+When $g(\alpha) = \alpha,$ we get standard linear regression used for Gaussian phenotypes.

 ## Loglikelihood, gradient, and expected information